These views of Western Avenue at Litchfield Road in the 1950's show:

-The small community that formed as a result of the Goodyear Farms cotton industry first became known as "Egypt" for the Egyptian cotton grown there and then, finally, was called "Goodyear."
+The small community that formed as a result of the Goodyear Farms cotton industry first became known as "Egypt" for the Egyptian cotton grown there and then, finally, was called "Goodyear” in honor of Charles Goodyear, the founder of the Goodyear Tire and Rubber Company, who discovered the vulcanization process to manufacture durable tires in the mid-1800s.
+The process, which Goodyear discovered by accident, produced durable or more “weather proof,” tires and later allowed the founders of the popular company to form a foundation of success.
 The community thrived as long as the cotton industry was strong.
-But after the war, cotton prices plummeted and Goodyear's economy suffered.

 The town of Goodyear was incorporated in November 1946.
 At that time, the town had 151 homes, 250 apartments, a grocery store, drug store, barber shop, beauty shop and service station.
 The town became a city in 1985.

-Then, in 1949, a long history of aerospace and defense programs began in Goodyear when the Goodyear Aerospace Corporation replaced the Goodyear Aircraft facility.
-That plant was later sold to Loral Defense Systems and eventually evolved by merger and acquisition into the current Lockheed Martin Corp.
+In 1963, a long history of aerospace and defense programs began in Goodyear when the Goodyear Aerospace Corporation replaced Goodyear Aircraft Corporation.
+That plant was later sold to Loral Defense Systems and eventually evolved by merger and acquisition into the current Lockheed Martin Corporation.